-The outer coat is of medium length, fairly coarse, with a thick, soft undercoat.
-The hair is shorter on the face, top of head, ears and front of legs, longer on the neck, chest and back of thighs.
+The outer coat is fairly coarse, with a thick, soft undercoat.
+The hair is shorter on the face, top of head, ears and front of legs.
+It is longer on the neck, chest and back of thighs.
 The tail is bushy and the hair length is in proportion to the coat.

-The outer coat is longer than the above, fairly coarse, with a thick, soft undercoat.
-The hair is shorter on the face, top of head, ears and front of legs, longer behind the ears, on the neck, chest, behind the forelegs and back of thighs.
+The outer coat is longer and fairly coarse, with a thick, soft undercoat.
+The hair is shorter on the face, top of head, ears and front of legs.
+It is longer behind the ears, on the neck, withers, chest and back of thighs and with fringes on the back of the forelegs.
 The tail is very bushy and the hair length is in proportion to the coat.

-White always accompanies the predominant colour.
-The most common white markings, which are often irregular, are a blaze or a part of the face, collar, chest, socks of varying length and tip of tail.
+The white markings, which are often irregular, are a blaze or a part of the face, collar, chest, socks of varying length and tip of tail.

 N.B.: Male animals should have two apparently normal testicles fully descended into the scrotum.